maximdorogov/vit-for-multiclass-image-classification/readme.md

                Sugar beet       0.93      0.92      0.92        73
 ```

+This model checkpoint can be downloaded from [HERE](https://drive.google.com/drive/folders/1KWQlf_OHUw3HEOjhcPQckrSlGwoY-XvU?usp=sharing)

-We can see how all metrics decrease with respect of the original results becouse of the segmentation artifacts present in some of the images.
+We can see how all metrics decrease with respect of the original results because of the segmentation artifacts present in some of the images.
 Also, the same confusion pattern between Black-grass and Loose Silky-bent is still present.
 Thos classes are too similar and also are really hard to segment since the grass shape is thin.

+In my opinion the original model is good enough, using a Zero Shot Segmentation preprocessing didnt worth the computing costs and code overhead for this case.

+## The extra mile

+### Dataset inconsistencies

+According the distribution shown in the data preparation section we have some imbalance in the dataset (a lot of Scentless Mayweed, Small-flowered Cranesbill, Loose Silky-bent and Common Chickweed) .
+A tipical approach would be downsample those classes in order to re balance the training set but despite that issue the results were pretty good.

+### What the models are taking into account?

+Here is a very interesting work about what actually the transformers learn: [What do Vision Transformers Learn?
+A Visual Exploration](https://arxiv.org/abs/2212.06727).
+According to this work ViTs and CNNs behave similarly in the way features progress from abstract patterns in early layers to concrete objects in late layers.